walkframe/covertable/python/README.rst

 It receives an argument `row` as `object` type.

-When the function returns `false`, the row combination will not registered.
+When the function returns `False`, the row combination will not be registered.

 - If factors type is `Array`, you should specify an index at the subscript like ``row => row[1] < 6``.
 - If factors type is `Object`, you should specify a key at the subscript like ``row => row['month'] < 6``